hediet/vscode-unicode-data/README.md

 This tool collects invisible and ambiguous unicode characters to be highlighted in VSCode.

-See `InvisiblieCharacters` and `AmbiguousCharacters` in [strings.ts](https://github.com/microsoft/vscode/blob/main/src/vs/base/common/strings.ts).
+See `InvisibleCharacters` and `AmbiguousCharacters` in [strings.ts](https://github.com/microsoft/vscode/blob/main/src/vs/base/common/strings.ts).

 ## Usage